The Many Shapes and Sizes

 There are a few factors that will determine how much polishing will be necessary after removing decals from any surface:

 Any surface you are removing decals from will be scuffed and marred during the removal process.
 On light colored surfaces, this marring and scuffing will be less visible; but trust me, it will be there.
 You simply are not looking in lighting that will expose the abrasions to the surface material.
-You need to find the correct angel and lighting in which to view this area of removal so as to determine the level of polishing required.
+You need to find the correct angle and lighting in which to view this area of removal so as to determine the level of polishing required.
 I have laid out some tools and additional polishes you can use depending on the material you are working on.

 Polishes that Work

 There are endless choices when it comes to car polishes.
 For those of you who enjoy spending hours searching the Web for the "perfect" choice in car polishes, then have fun!
 But for those of you looking to know what actually works based on real world experience, then you are at the right place.
 I recommend Meguiar's polishes as I use them professionally and know they can deliver exceptional results.